How to Do Payroll in Texas: What Every Employer Needs to Know

 Unemployment Insurance Tax

 Texas charges unemployment insurance (UI) taxes on the first $9,000 that each employee earns in a calendar year.
-You must pay unemployment insurance taxes if you are liable under the Federal Unemployment Tax Act, pay $1,500 or more in total gross wages in a calendar quarter, or have an employee during 20 weeks in a calendar year.
+You must pay unemployment insurance taxes if you are liable under the Federal Unemployment Tax Act, pay $1,500 or more in total gross wages in a calendar quarter, or have at least one employee during 20 weeks in a calendar year.
 There are other liability rules; find them on the TWC website.

 New employers use the average rate for employers in their North American Industry Classification System (NAICS) code or 2.7%, whichever is higher.
 After paying for four quarters, the state will give you a new UI tax assessment.
-In 2020, the tax rate ranged from 0.31% to 6.31%.
-Please note: You must pay SUTA (and FUTA) out of your business funds; cost shouldn’t be passed to the employees.
+In 2023, the tax rate ranges from 0.23% to 6.23%.

-The unemployment insurance taxes vary year by year and are comprised of five parts:
+Unemployment insurance taxes vary year by year and are comprised of five parts:

 - General Tax Rate (GTR): Also known as the experience-rate, it’s based on the benefits that were paid to your former employees and charged to your account.
 It considers three years’ benefits in its calculations.